hucindy/sf-survey-2019/README.md

 #### Which areas have higher public safety ratings?

-    ## Warning in self$bind(): The following regions were missing and are being set to
-    ## NA: 94129, 94130, 94111, 94158, 94105, 94104

-    ## Scale for 'fill' is already present.
-Adding another scale for 'fill', which
-    ## will replace the existing scale.

 ![](sf19_files/figure-markdown_github/unnamed-chunk-45-1.png)

 -   Respondents felt most safe walking alone in Twin Peaks West and Sunset neighborhoods at night.